Naturalist Field Weekend: Sage-Grouse Experience

 After breakfast travel in the MNHC bus to the Clark Canyon reservoir for more birding opportunities and lunch in the field.

 Spend the afternoon resting, journaling, or exploring the area around the lodge.

-After appetizers and dinner Kate Stone, biologist with MPG ranch, will present an evening lecture.
+After appetizers and dinner, Kate Stone will present an evening lecture.

 Sunday, April 28th:

 Meet the MNHC staff and guides in Dillon to visit the La Fiesta Mexican food truck for lunch to go or continue on your way home.

 |Lodge shoes||Travel coffee/tea mug|